 In 15 years as an IBM Business partner Larry worked with IBMs systems from design through implementation and migration.
 He has worked on the smallest and largest and everything in between.
 He has been involved in many Beta and other early release programs with IBM.
 Larry has held more than 30 IBM certifications on the AS/400, iSeries, System i and Power Systems, including IBM Certified Advanced Technical Expert and is a contributing author to many IBM Certification tests.

 Larry is a frequent and award winning speaker at users groups around North America covering Systems design and management, networking and connectivity, work management, PTF, and Hardware Management Console topics.
-He has been a long time volunteer and speaker with COMMON and has been awarded Gold, Silver and Bronze medals, it's highest Honor the Distinguished Service Award, and is honored to have been awarded the 2010 Al Barsa Memorial Scholarship.
+He has been a long time volunteer and speaker with COMMON and has been awarded Gold, Silver and Bronze medals and also it's highest Honor the Distinguished Service Award.